kbaltrinic/http-backend-proxy/README.md

 #$httpBackend Proxy
 [![Build Status](https://travis-ci.org/kbaltrinic/http-backend-proxy.svg?branch=master)](https://travis-ci.org/kbaltrinic/http-backend-proxy)

 This is a node module for use with the [AngularJS Protractor][protractor] end-to-end testing framework.
-It allows you to make configuration calls to [$httpBackend][httpBackend] from within Protractor itself.
-Being able to configuring the mock backend along side the tests that depend upon it improves the modularity, encapsulation and flexibility of your tests.
-The proxy allows $httpBackend to live up to its full potential, making it easier to test angular web applications in abstraction from their backend services.
+It allows you to make configuration calls to [$httpBackend][httpBackend] from within Protractor itself as well as share data and functions between the test environment and the browser.
+Being able to configuring the mock back end along side the tests that depend upon it improves the modularity, encapsulation and flexibility of your tests.
+The proxy allows $httpBackend to live up to its full potential, making it easier to test angular web applications in abstraction from their back end services.

 ### Credits
 The proxy itself is my own work.
 However much of the test application and project structure, etc. is based off of [the angular-seed project][angular-seed].
 This includes significant parts of this README.